usaid-cs/yesterday-i-learned/java.md

 - Subclasses are possible, of course, but [`this` and `super` must be called as the constructor's first statement](http://stackoverflow.com/questions/1168345/why-does-this-and-super-have-to-be-the-first-statement-in-a-constructor)
 - Subclassing syntax: `public SubClass extends SuperClass`
 - [Static inner classes are exactly like external classes except that they have access to all members of the outer class, regardless of access qualifier](http://stackoverflow.com/a/4848071/1558430).
 - `static {}` in a class [acts as the class constructor](http://stackoverflow.com/questions/2943556/static-block-in-java).
-It is "a good place to put initialization of static variables."
+This is called once when the class is loaded in memory, i.e. making two instances will not run static blocks twice.
+[A static block can only reference static variables](https://beginnersbook.com/2013/04/java-static-class-block-methods-variables/); it is a good place to initialise them.
 - ... in contrast, a `{}` block without the `static` keyword is an instance initializer.
+- ... in further contrast, variable declarations in the class, but outside any method, are called [declaration statements](https://stackoverflow.com/a/12062963/1558430).
 - [Interfaces](http://docs.oracle.com/javase/tutorial/java/javaOO/classdecl.html): `implements YourInterface1, YourInterface2, ...`
 - [Access modifiers](http://docs.oracle.com/javase/tutorial/java/javaOO/variables.html): `public`, `private`, [and more](http://docs.oracle.com/javase/tutorial/java/javaOO/accesscontrol.html)
 - "You don't have to provide any constructors for your class, but you must be careful when doing this. **The compiler automatically provides a no-argument, default constructor for any class without constructors.**"
 - The `this` keyword always means the current object, even if the current method is not visibly bound to anything.
 This is like Python's `self`, except `self` is not specified.
 - [`this`](http://docs.oracle.com/javase/tutorial/java/javaOO/thiskey.html) is used to remove ambiguity when the scope has a variable that has the same name as its outer class attribute.
 - [Outer classes can only be declared public or package private.](http://docs.oracle.com/javase/tutorial/java/javaOO/nested.html) That is to say, it is either seen, or not seen, by other packages.
+Package-private is the default access modifier; there is no need to do anything.
 - [Static vs non-static inner classes](http://docs.oracle.com/javase/tutorial/java/javaOO/nested.html): non-static inner classes have access to other outer class members.
 - Instantiating an inner class: `OuterClass.InnerClass innerObject = outerObject.new InnerClass();`, noting that the `new` keyword goes _after_ the outer class name.
 - The [`@Override`](http://stackoverflow.com/a/94447/1558430) denotes "I override a parent method"; whether or not it does anything is up to the compiler.